 If your feeling curious about Sokha Hotels please visit the website www.sokhahotels.com

-Wow how time goes so fast when your enjoying what you do , 5 months later and so many happy tummies so many people I have come across so many great events , amazing country people culture , proud to be able to share my passion to all and light the fire in some become one day great chef's .
+Wow how time goes so fast when your enjoying what you do , 15 months later and so many happy tummies so many people I have come across so many great events , amazing country people culture , proud to be able to share my passion to all and light the fire in some become one day great chef's .im now the Corporate executive chef for the Sokha Hotels and resorts

 Cambodians love to eat!
 Once you learn more about local cuisine, you’ll soon love Cambodian food, too.
 Being the Executive chef of Sokha hotel Phnom Penh for the past few month as made me discover great secrets about Khmer cuisine and the Cambodian taste .